 During our first trips I used an older digital camera which was pretty slow which was bad when we went on a tour to see the whales.

-Remark: Step by step, we will replace the links to German sites with links to English ones with similar content.
-Practicing German may help you to enjoy later vacation in Germany or other German speaking countries in Europe.
+Remark: Step by step, I will add slideshows and video clips (if available) for places which we had seen.
+But practicing German by using the shown German links may help you to enjoy later vacations in Germany or other German speaking countries in Europe.

 Arrival in Port aux Basques on our second tour